carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/ASM/t_asm_virtual_servers_on_specific_device.rst

-Getting the active policy of a specific virtual server on a specific device.
+Getting the active policy of a virtual server on a device.
 ----------------------------------------------------------------------------

 Overview